Sea Islands

-The Sea Islands are a chain of over a hundred tidal and barrier islands on the Atlantic Ocean coast of the Southeastern United States, between the mouths of the Santee and St. Johns rivers along South Carolina, Georgia and Florida.
-The largest is Johns Island, South Carolina.
-Sapelo Island is home to the Gullah people.
+The Sea Islands are a chain of over one hundred tidal and barrier islands on the Atlantic Ocean coast of the Southeastern United States in the states of South Carolina, Georgia and Florida, roughly between the mouths of the Santee and Nassau rivers.
+The islands are part of the historical area of the Gullah Geechee people and the Gullah-Geechee Cultural Heritage Corridor.
 All of the islands are acutely threatened by sea level rise due to climate change.

 History

 Settled by indigenous cultures thousands of years ago, the islands were selected by Spanish colonists as sites for founding of colonial missions.
-Historically the Spanish influenced the Guale and Mocama chiefdoms by establishing Christian missions in their major settlements, from St. Catherine's Island south to Fort George Island (at present-day Jacksonville, Florida).
+Historically the Spanish influenced the Guale and Mocama chiefdoms by establishing Christian missions in their major settlements, from St. Catherine's Island south, past the Sea Islands, to Fort George Island (at present-day Jacksonville, Florida).

 Both chiefdoms extended to the coastal areas on the mainland.
 The Mocama Province included territory to the St. Johns River in present-day Florida.
 The mission system ended under pressure of repeated raids by English South Carolina colonists and Indian allies.
 Spain ceded its territory of Florida to Great Britain in 1763.

 After 18th-century European-American settlement of Georgia and Florida, planters purchased and enslaved Africans for labor.
 Many were used to work the labor-intensive cotton, rice, and indigo plantations on the Sea Islands, which generated much of the wealth of the colony and state.
 The Sea Islands were known historically for the production of Sea Island cotton.
 The enslaved workers developed the notable and distinct Gullah culture and language which has survived to contemporary times.